jarviscanada/jarvis_data_eng_BikervensBernard/springboot/README.md

 What are all the operations that your API supports?
 What are your API’s parameters and what does it return?
 Does your API need some authorization?
-And even fun things like terms, contact information and license to use the API.
-You can write a Swagger spec for your API manually, or have it generated automatically from annotations in your source code.
-Check swagger.io/open-source-integrations for a list of tools that let you generate Swagger from code.
 ###  [`Quote Controller`](./src/main/java/ca/jrvs/apps/trading/controller/QuoteController.java)
 - High-level description for this controller.
 Where is market data coming from (IEX) and how did you cache the quote data (PSQL).
 Briefly talk about data from within your app
 - GET `/quote/iex/addQuoteToDb/{ticker}`: Insert new quote entity into database, if it doest not exist.
 Using IEX trading API as market data source if quote already exist in database return updated/recent values for this quote entity